 Economists say consumers are saving more now than they did during the years immediately after the housing crash.
 According to the Commerce Department, the savings rate in December 2015 climbed to the highest level in over three years.
 In addition, the borrowers refinancing to get cash enjoyed an average credit score of 748 – high for homeowners seeking refinances.
 This reinforces the position of mortgage lenders being risk-averse, but it’s also a sign borrowers are taking only what they need.
 Simply put, they’re leaving money on the table.

-Also of Interest - Boston North Shore Mortgage Insurance - Getting Rid of it
+Also of Interest - Boston North Shore Mortgage Forecast: Easy Money?

 While Boston North Shore homeowners still have most of their equity intact, they seem to be just fine with that.
 The memories of financial crises like the housing crash or even the Great Depression has had a lasting, memorable effect on a generation who vows not to go through it again.
 Plus, since interest rates on savings accounts have been so low, many baby boomers are staring at retirement wondering how they’ll manage.
 Other workers of all ages have learned to look at their finances more cautiously.
 They’ve seen high unemployment, and they know the horrors of losing a home to foreclosure.